-Cc2 Working Together - the council will work with town residents, businesses, and visitors to assist in the development and implementation of a plan to facilitate the reduction of Okehampton's production and consumption emissions to meet IPCC recommendations.
+Cc2 Working Together - the council will work with town residents, businesses, other local authorities and visitors to assist in the reduction of Okehampton's production and consumption emissions to meet IPCC recommendations at the latest.

 A wider reaching group comprising of Members of other surrounding local parish and town councils has been initiated by Okehampton Town Council.
 The aim of the group is to share ideas, possibilities, practices put into place and the feasibility of bulk purchasing.